Schinzel/web-blocks/doc/work_dir/thoughts.md

 # To do
-- Annotations instead of implementation of interface?
 - "/src/main/kotlin/" is hard coded in SourceFileReader
-- Är detta rätt ObservablePageElement : IPageApiRoute, IPageElement?
+- Is this correct ObservablePageElement : IPageApiRoute, IPageElement?
 - Should resource files be snake-case or camel-case?
 - Session variable?
 - Actually, for classpath resources you should always use forward slash '/', even on Windows!